luafanti/elasticache-redis-and-lambda/README.md

 This repository contains an example of using in serverless application Redis to cache external API responses.

-## Installation
+## Deployment Overview

-The demo can be installed using the CloudFormation template.
-The stack created with the default parameters will provision the following resources:
+The infrastructure in demo is provisioned using the CloudFormation template.
+The stack created with the default parameters will provide the following resources:

-- VPC with public & private subnet
+- VPC with single public & private subnet, and other base VPC components
 - NAT Gateway
 - ElastiCache Redis
-- TypeScript Lambda & Http ApiGateway
+- TypeScript Lambda & HTTP API Gateway

 ⚠️ Please note that your stack includes components (NAT & Redis) that will incur hourly costs even if you have AWS Free Tier.

+You can also create a stack in MultiAZ mode.
+Then the stack will create:

+- VPC with two public and two private subnets
+- 2 NAT Gateway, one per private subnet
+- ElastiCache Redis in Multi-AZ mode - one master and one replica instance
+- this same TypeScript Lambda

+⚠️⚠️⚠️ In Multi-AZ mode costs will be doubled due to two instances of NAT and Redis

+### Installation

 ```bash
 npm install